louisa-uno/roblox-fishing-simulator-bot/README.md

 This script provides automated mouse and keyboard actions to simulate fishing in the roblox game Fishing Simulator.
 It uses image recognition to detect fish and air bubbles on the screen and performs actions accordingly.

+> **Note**: This is a project I made a while ago and just wanted to share with the community.
+While I don't plan on further developing it, I'll still maintain it and address any issues that may arise.

+> **Disclaimer**: Using this script can theoretically get you banned from the game or Roblox platform.
+Use at your own risk and always respect the terms of service of the game and platform.

 ## Features

 -   Simulates mouse clicks and movements.